 In patients with moderate to severe dysplasia and hip pain there is consensus that non-operative treatment is not preferred due to an increased risk for progression to hip osteoarthritis.

-Adolescents and adults often require surgery to alleviate the symptoms from hip dysplasia.
-Depending on the severity of the dysplasia and the symptoms as well as the goals of the patient, Dr. Nwachukwu may recommend one of the following:
+Adolescents and adults often require surgery to alleviate the symptoms of hip dysplasia.
+Depending on the severity and symptoms of the dysplasia as well as the goals of the patient, Dr. Nwachukwu may recommend one of the following:

 How long is the recovery after hip dysplasia surgery?

 Following any kind of arthroscopic or open hip surgery, it is essential that patients follow Dr. Nwachukwu’s post-op recovery protocol.
 This will give them the best possible chance for a full recovery.
 Typically, a well-supervised physical therapy program will help establish full range of motion and mobility.
 Dr. Nwachukwu’s patients begin with a highly skilled physical therapist immediately following surgery.
 For patients who have to travel for this specialized surgery, the same protocol will be provided to allow continued success once they are back home.